midudev/kings-league-project/CONTRIBUTING.md

 When writing commit messages, please follow these best practices:

 - Use the imperative mood in your commit message.
-For example, "Fix bug" instead of "Fixed bug" or "Fixes bug.".
+For example, "Fix bug" instead of "Fixed bug" or "Fixes bug".
 - Avoid using exclamation points or question marks in your commit message.
 - Keep your commit message short and concise, ideally no more than 50 characters.
 - Use the commit message body to provide any necessary context or details about the commit.